 Your teenage child is probably going through some intense and mixed feelings about the pregnancy and the idea of becoming a parent.

-Pregnant teenagers: pregnancy care and birth choices
+Antenatal care and birth choices for pregnant teenagers

 Your pregnant child will be going through many changes and feelings.
 Understanding pregnancy changes from week to week can help your child cope with what’s going on.

 If your teenage child is pregnant, health professionals will talk with your child about staying healthy in pregnancy.
 This includes: